 In a nutshell, these are the best places to see the Aurora Borealis in Norway:

-Lofoten Islands: The ideal place to see Northern Lights over the best Norwegian landscapes.
+Lofoten Islands: The ideal place to see the Northern Lights over the best Norwegian landscapes.

-Tromso: The most famous place to see the Northern Lights in Norway.
-Aurora tourism is well-developed and it is easy to find a great offer of tours.
+- Tromso: The most famous place to see the Northern Lights in Norway.
+Aurora tourism is well-developed and it’s easy to find great tour offers.

-Svalbard: The northernmost point of Norway is located at an exceptional latitude to see Northern Lights.
-This island is also famous for its polar bear’s tourism.
+- Svalbard: The northernmost point of Norway is located at an exceptional latitude to see the Northern Lights.
+This island is also famous for its polar bears.

-Senja: In recent years has gained popularity as a destination to see the Aurora dancing over the sharp Norwegian fjords.
+- Senja: In recent years it has gained popularity as a destination to see the Aurora dancing over the Norwegian fjords.

-Alta: One of the northernmost and accessible places to see the Aurora in Norway.
-It has a wide offer of resorts dedicated to enjoy this phenomenon.
+- Alta: One of the northernmost and accessible places to see the Aurora in Norway.
+It has a wide variety of resorts dedicated to enjoying this phenomenon.

-Hammerfest: This city located on the top of Finmark is another increasingly popular destination to see Auroras in Norway.
+Hammerfest: This city located just above the top of Finmark is another increasingly popular destination to see the Aurora in Norway.

-Besides, here you can find an Aurora Borealis map in Norway so you can identify which KP you need depending on the area of Norway where you are.
+Here is a map of the Aurora Borealis in Norway so you can identify which KP you need depending on the area of Norway you are in.

-As you can see, the easiest place to see Northern Lights in Norway is in the Norwegian Lapland, since that’s where we need the lowest KP.
+As you can see, the easiest place to see the Northern Lights in Norway is the Norwegian Lapland, since that’s where you need the lowest KP.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – LOFOTEN

-In the north of Norway, Lofoten, it is the perfect place to see the Northern Lights under incredible landscapes.
-Here you will find a lot of beaches with spectacular reflections and facing north, other of the key advice to see the Aurora.
+Located in the North of Norway, Lofoten is the perfect place to see the Northern Lights over incredible landscapes.
+Here you will find a lot of beaches that not only have spectacular reflections but also face north, another key to seeing the Aurora.
 This archipelago of islands is located within Lapland, in the Arctic Circle at a latitude 67º.

-We were lucky enough to visit Lofoten islands in search of the Aurora Borealis, and it was a complete success.
-In this guide to the best things to do in the Lofoten Islands, we covered the best locations to see the Northern Lights in the archipelago.
-Beyond the mentioned otherworldly beaches, In the small fishing village of Reine, we witnessed the Northern Lights during most of our nights.
-If you visit this place, I recommend you stay at the Eliassen Rorbuer, since there is nothing like seeing the Northern Lights from a traditional fishing wooden hut.
+We were lucky enough to visit the Lofoten Islands in search of the Aurora Borealis, and it was a complete success.
+In this guide to the best things to do in the Lofoten Islands, we cover the best locations to see the Northern Lights in the archipelago.
+Beyond the aforementioned otherworldly beaches, in the small fishing village of Reine, we saw the Northern Lights almost every night of our stay.
+If you visit Reine, I recommend you stay at the Eliassen Rorbuer, since there is nothing like seeing the Northern Lights from a traditional fishing wooden hut.

-In my opinion, Lofoten is the best place to see Northern Lights in Norway.
-The small fishing villages are the perfect element to include in our photographs with the sky covered in green, and as mentioned before, not only beaches but it is also one of the best places to photograph the Northern Lights over the fjords.
+In my opinion, Lofoten is the best place to see the Northern Lights in Norway.
+The small fishing villages are a perfect element to include in photographs of the green-covered sky, and as mentioned before, the area not only has beaches but is also one of the best places to photograph the Northern Lights over the fjords.

-If you travel to Lofoten from Bodo, here you can also see Auroras Borealis.
+If you travel to Lofoten from Bodo, you can also see Auroras Borealis there.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – TROMSO

-Considered the capital of Norway’s Arctic, Tromso is perfect for seeing Northern Lights in winter.
-Relatively cheap flights over the last years have made Tromso one of the most popular places to see the Northern Lights in Norway.
-Keep in mind that the Aurora season in Tromso is shorter than in other areas, as it is located in the most northern region, at a latitude of 69º, and we will have fewer hours of darkness during the summer months.
+Considered the capital of Norway’s Arctic, Tromso is perfect for seeing the Northern Lights in winter.
+Relatively cheap flights over the last few years have made Tromso one of the most popular places to see the Northern Lights in Norway.
+Keep in mind that the Aurora season in Tromso is shorter than in other areas, as it is located in the most northern region, at a latitude of 69º, and it has fewer hours of darkness during the summer months.
 Try to travel from September to April to increase your chances of seeing the Northern Lights.

-In addition, Tromso is a reasonably big city, so here we can hire Northern Lights Tours in Tromso and other activities like visiting a reindeer farm, ancient Sami settlements, or taking a dog sledding tour.
-However, if you are interested in photographing Northern Lights in Norway, I cannot recommend this type of tours.
+In addition, Tromso is a reasonably big city, so you can hire Northern Lights Tours in Tromso and do other activities like visit a reindeer farm, ancient Sami settlements, or take a dog sledding tour.
+However, if you are interested in photographing the Northern Lights in Norway, I do not recommend this type of tour.

 NORTHERN LIGHTS PHOTO TOURS IN TROMSO

-Our first days in Tromso we stayed at the home of a Northern Lights tour guide, and he told us the truth behind these guided “Chasing Aurora” tours.
-Like him, the rest of the colleagues were young people with no idea of photography; they simply received a camera from the Tour company and a couple of lessons and put them to work as guides.
-In summary, These tours are good to see the Aurora, but if you want to learn how to Photograph it, you should hire a Norway photo Tour including Aurora sessions or a specific Northern Lights Photo Tour.
+Our first days in Tromso, we stayed at the home of a Northern Lights tour guide, and he told us the truth behind these guided “Chasing Aurora” tours.
+Like him, the rest of his colleagues were young people with no clue about photography; they simply received a camera and a couple of lessons from the tour company and were put to work as guides.
+To sum it up, these tours are good for seeing the Aurora, but if you want to learn how to photograph it, you should book a Norway photo Tour that includes Aurora sessions or a specific Northern Lights Photo Tour.

-Keep in mind that Tromso is a big city, so you may find too much light pollution.
-If the KP is not too high, to see the Aurora, I suggest you go to the nearby (2 hours away) Senja Island to see the Northern Lights of Norway.
+Keep in mind that Tromso is a big city, so you may find there’s too much light pollution.
+If the KP is not too high to see the Aurora, I suggest you go to the nearby (2 hours away) Senja Island to see the Northern Lights of Norway.

 BEST PLACE TO SEE THE NORTHERN LIGHTS IN NORWAY – NORTH CAPE